MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Methodology

 \section{Methodology}

-During this section, we describe our framework RoMo-HER, a robust approach that combines a dynamics model with Hindsight Experience Replay \cite{andrychowicz_hindsight_2017}.
-First, we use historical experience to train a dynamics model that can predict future states and trajectories.
-Second, based on the trained model, we propose a new relabeling method called Foresight relabeling.
-Finally, we describe the overall framework of RoMo-HER.
+In this section, we present MRHER, a robust framework that combines dynamics models with Hindsight Experience Replay (HER) \cite{andrychowicz_hindsight_2017}.
+We first discuss the motivation behind our approach, followed by explanations of decomposition, recombination and self-guided exploration.
+Then, we describe how to utilize historical experience to train dynamics models capable of predicting future trajectories.
+Next, we propose a new relabeling method called Foresight Relabeling based on trained models,.
+Finally, we provide a comprehensive overview of the overall framework of MRHER.